Return to Koh Chang Beaches

 • Bakeries: Crust, Bread Box

-• Nightlife: Low Key, Beach bars, beer bars
+• Nightlife: Low Key, beach bars, beer bars

-• Bars: Sapparot, Lek’s, M & D, Suzy’s, Lion Bar,
+• Bars: Sapparot, Lek’s, M & D, Lion Bar,

 • Highlights: Waterfall, the choice of restaurants and high end resorts, the beach